 So how can you solve that?

 I’m a big fan of Balanced Scorecard walk-in sessions.
 How do they work?
-During the Scorecard season – the period during the year when everyone is cascading the overall strategy to their working environment – you set up a room where individuals or small teams can go to debate their Scorecard.
+During the Scorecard season – the period during the year when everyone is cascading the overall strategy to their working environment – you set up a room where individuals or small teams can go to debate the Balanced Scorecard.
 Show what they have done and get challenged.
-It shouldn’t take long, between 30 and 60 minutes.
-Short discussion can change assumptions and really help people step up their game.
+It shouldn’t take long.
+Between 30 and 60 minutes.

 Tip 28: Identify conceptual thinking power

 A few years ago I participated in a research program.

 The goal: identify which and to what extent leadership competencies could be developed.